AnbalaganD/Foodie/Readme.md

 iOS 12.0 apple introduce new authorization option `provisional`, `providesAppNotificationSettings` and `criticalAlert`

-`provisional`: The ability to post noninterrupting notifications provisionally to the Notification Center.
+`provisional`: The ability to post noninterrupting notifications provisionally to the Notification Center.<br>
-`providesAppNotificationSettings`: An option indicating the system should display a button for in-app notification settings.
+`providesAppNotificationSettings`: An option indicating the system should display a button for in-app notification settings.<br>
 `criticalAlert`: The ability to play sounds for critical alerts.